Blotch3D/Blotch3D/README.md

 until the window has closed.

 All code that accesses the 3D hardware must be in those overridden methods.
+This is because 3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
+There are certain platform-specific exceptions to this rule, but we don't use them.
+This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
+Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of Blotch3D and MonoGame objects.

-In theory you could put all your 3D code in a certain one of the overridden methods (FrameDraw), but there are several overridable methods for your convenience.
-There is a Setup method that is called once at the beginning, a FrameProc method that is called every frame, and a FrameDraw method that is called after each FrameProc call only if there is enough CPU available.
+You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are several overridable methods provided for your convenience.
+There is a Setup method that is called once at the beginning, a FrameProc method that is called every frame, and the FrameDraw method that is called after each FrameProc call only if there is enough CPU available.
 You are welcome to put whatever you like in any of those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.

 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw